cirosantilli/git-tutorial/index.md

     git username@host:/path/to/repo

 GitHub git repo directories always end in `.git`, but this is just a convention.
-Also, in GitHub there is a single git user called Git.
+Also, in GitHub there is a single Git user called `git`.

 Other methods of connection include:

 -   HTTP over URLs of type `http://`.
-Less efficient than the git protocol.
+Less efficient than the Git protocol.

 -   a git specific protocol with id `git://`.
 More efficient than HTTP since git specific, but also requires a more specialized server.

+TODO: why does:

+    cd repository
+    python -m SimpleHTTPServer
+    cd
+    git clone localhost:8000
+    git clone localhost:8000/.git

+fail?
+Related for push: <http://stackoverflow.com/questions/15974286/pushing-to-a-git-repository-hosted-locally-over-http>

 # clone